Verification of Quantitative Temporal Properties in RealTime-DEVS: Finding timing errors with mutants of patterns of QTP

 In a previous work we have shown how mutants of QTP can be generated \cite{SCCC2021}.
 These mutants are obtained by working at the pattern level---cf. Section \ref{Implementación de los Patrones de propiedades temporales cuantitativas}.
 Hence, if $P$ is an instance of a pattern, users can use the mutants defined for that pattern.
 The mutants of our proposal are \emph{semantic mutants} meaning that they embody interpretation errors rather than simple syntactic errors.
 In this paper we extend our previous results by showing how these mutants can be implemented in Uppaal by mutating the observer TA of patterns or by changing the TCTL query---see Section \ref{errorsModels}.

-Once the model verifies all the intended properties (i.e. the model is correct), mutants and model checking are still useful to generate test cases to test the implementation---see Section \ref{errorsImp}.
+Once the cause of an error is found (i.e. why \ref{p1} fails), the RT-DEVS model or the requirements can be modified in such a way that the new version verifies the intended properties.
+Besides, when the model verifies all the intended properties (i.e. the model is correct), mutants and model checking are still useful to generate test cases to test the implementation---see Section \ref{errorsImp}.